AshR-03/Greedy-Procedural-Maze-Generation-in-Lua/README.md

     To amend the maze, cell and wall sizes, locate `Server.lua` and amend the following variables:

     ```lua
-    local boardW = 30 -- Change this variable to change the number of cells (boardW x boardW maze).
+    self.BOARD_WIDTH = 30 -- Change this variable to change the number of cells (boardW x boardW maze).
-    local cellW = 20 -- Change this variable to change the cell size (cellW x cellW cell size).
+    self.CELL_WIDTH = 20 -- Change this variable to change the cell size (cellW x cellW cell size).
-    local h = 50 -- Change this variable to change the wall height.
+    self.HEIGHT = 50 -- Change this variable to change the wall height.
     ```

     ### Wall Colour

-    To amend the wall colour, locate the `NodeClass.lua` class and alter the variable in `function nodeClass.new(i, j, w, h, boardW, boardH)`:
+    To amend the wall colour, locate the `NodeClass.lua` class and alter the variable in `nodeClass.new(i, j, w, h, boardW, boardH)`:

     ```lua
     self.wallColour = Color3.new(0.207843, 0.207843, 0.207843)